 - Records of your payments for supplies, labor, etc.

-As with a lien, clients will often pay their bill rather than face court action once you alert them to your intentions.
+As with a lien, clients will often pay their bills rather than face court action once you alert them to your intentions.

-This court is commonly used for debt collection, but it is restricted by dollar amount.
-This varies by state, but it’s usually less than $10,000.
-You do not need a lawyer for small claims court, but you should have your documents to prove your case as if you were going to superior court.
+This court is a common method for debt collection, but it is restricted by the dollar amount of the claim.
+This varies by state, but it’s usually for claims worth less than $10,000.
+You do not need a lawyer for small claims court, but you should have your documents ready to prove your case as if you were going to a superior court.

 Debt collection agencies